-- Do not attempt to extend the burn time by using wet wood.
+- 1. Creosote will inevitably form in your chimney and connector pipe.
+Following these steps will help reduce the rate of build up. - 2.
+BURN ONLY SEASONED WOOD that has dried for at least one year. (<20% humidity by weight) - 3.
+Burn hardwood rather than softwood.
+Hardwood is denser or heavier wood and burns hotter. - 4.
+Do not attempt to burn (or mix in) green or wet wood.
+The use of green or wet wood will cause a rapid build up of creosote.
+Wood that hisses, sizzles and blackens without igniting in five minutes must be considered too wet to burn. - 5.
+Do not attempt to extend the burn time by using wet wood.
 Not only does burning wet wood rapidly build up creosote, but it reduces the heat output by up to 25 percent. - 6.
-Burn the stove with the air inlet control wide open for 10-25 minutes every time fresh wood is loaded into the stove.
+Burn the stove with the primary air inlet control wide open (pushed in) for 10-25 minutes every time fresh wood is loaded into the stove.
 Do not load more than 1⁄4 to 1⁄2 of the fuel capacity at one time.
 Loading too much wood at once will cause excessive smoke which contains creosote.
-Mature fires or coals produce very little creosote-producing smoke. - 7.
-Burn with the air control open for several minutes at numerous intervals throughout the day, being careful not to over fire the unit.
+Mature fires or coals produce very little creosote-producing smoke. - Burn with the primary air control open (pushed in) for several minutes at numerous intervals throughout the day, being careful not to over fire the unit.
 Following this process will help to warm the chimney and reduce the amount of creosote forming condensation within the chimney. - 8.
 Establish a routine for the handling of fuel, firing, and operating the stove.
 Check daily for creosote build up until experience shows how often you need to clean for safe operation.
 Be aware that the hotter the fire, the less creosote is deposited and weekly cleanings may be necessary in mild weather even though monthly cleanings may be enough in the colder months.